Story

 For the benefit of a modern generation, I should define the coal chute.
 Steam locomotives needed water and fuel to make them go.
 Periodically, along rail lines, wells were sunk and coal-storage facilities erected.
 The hungry and thirsty locomotives could stop there and replenish.

 Our coal chute had been made of wood until it burned down in 1927, when the huge concrete structure now straddling the tracks was erected.
-It served its last steam engine in 1956, but in its prime thirty or forty trains a day sought service there.
+It served its last steam engine in 1956, but in its prime 30 or 40 trains a day sought service there.
 It was known as the “family coal chute” because it was operated by a family named Burdick.
 The father, Frank, started around 1920 and was later joined by his sons, Ted and Roy.
 Each worked eight hours a day, seven days a week from 1933 on.

 When a train was ready to receive its coal, a giant empty bucket would travel down from the chute to pick up an eighteen-thousand-pound load of coal.
 This was hoisted back up to the bin, and the train took its position under the chute.
 The coal was then dumped into the tender.

-Passenger trains were light enough to jockey into place beneath the chute by moving the
+Passenger trains were light enough to jockey into place beneath the chute by moving the whole